 Mililma (Mili) May is the recipient of the Cadetship as part of her studies of a Bachelor of Laws at Charles Darwin University.
-Mili was previously studying law in Sydney while undertaking a part-time Legal Cadetship in Gilbert + Tobin’s pro bono team.
+Mili was previously studying law in Sydney while undertaking a part-time Legal Cadetship in Gilbert + Tobin’s pro bono legal services.
 More recently she worked as a Community Legal Educator at NAAJA.

 As part of the Cadetship Mili will work part-time at NAAJA coordinating the delivery of Community Legal Education at Don Dale Youth Detention Centre.

 NAAJA’s CEO Priscilla Atkins said “we are really pleased to see this demonstrated commitment from law firm Gilbert + Tobin investing directly in our emerging Aboriginal talent – encouraging Mili to complete her studies in law and enabling her to continue to make a meaningful difference to the lives of others and in her work.”

 “We know there are many opportunities for our Aboriginal talent and particularly our young people in the big cities down south, and so we recognise and acknowledge the importance of creating opportunities for our mob to stay connected and contribute here at home”, said Priscilla.

 “This arrangement with NAAJA as an Aboriginal Community Controlled Organisation demonstrates that change is possible when we develop genuine partnerships across the legal system, and in this case we thank Gilbert + Tobin for this opportunity.”